WLUC-TV: 1959 World Series blackouts

 WLUC became a victim in a string of incidents between October 1 and 4, 1959, after its original Lathrop microwave station was blacked out by a disgruntled former station employee, which hijacked the first three broadcasts of the 1959 World Series.
 Then-manager John Borgen replied to Michigan outlets that the former employee, 36-year-old Harold William Lindgren of Marquette, suffered mental health issues and had originally planned his own revenge to the station by swiping a steel wool scouring pad from his wife's sink and drove 35 mi south to Lathrop on the evening of September 30, before climbing a fence around the transmitter and used a ball-point pen before stuffing the pad into a pipe of the relay equipment the following evening, which blocked the video portions only, leaving the audio portion intact.
 Borgen called the interruption "a diabolical plot".
 The hijacks immediately led engineers from Chicago and Green Bay to investigate for four days before Lindgren was quickly arrested by Michigan State Police and immediately facing a possible four-year jail sentence.
 Lindgren told court officials that he wanted to "jam the signal" over his frustration at Borgen after firing Lindgren the previous month.

-Finland Calling

-With 16% of the area's population of Finnish descent (down from about 25% in the 1960s), WLUC produced the only Finnish-language program in the United States, Finland Calling (Suomi Kutsuu).
-The station started the show on March 27, 1962, at the suggestion of a local travel agent who sought to boost travel to Nordic countries.
-Since its beginning, the show was hosted by Carl Pellonpaa, then a newsman at the station.
-Pellonpaa retired from news operations but continued to host the show.
-Early editions of the show were produced live and featured books, photographs, and Finnish music.
+Suomi Kutsuu

+For 53 years and more than 2,650 weekly episodes straight, WLUC produced an hour-long show called Suomi Kutsuu (Finland Calling), the only Finnish language program in the United States.
+The show debuted on March 27, 1962, initially created to boost tourism to Nordic countries, and featured Finnish culture, music, and discussions with wide-ranging guests including taxi drivers, out-of-town visitors to the area, and several presidents of Finland.

+The host of every episode was Carl Pellonpaa, a former figure on Finnish radio who wore a signature powder blue sport coat.
 Camera operators had to learn a few words of Finnish just to be able to follow the show.

+"In November I did a swan dive onto my garage floor and fractured my knee cap and sprained my right wrist and battered my face up a little bit like in a boxing match ... the kids piled me into the back seat and I laid there and they took me to the studio and I did the show."